lseman/baldes/README.md

 ## Overview

-The Bucket Graph-based labeling algorithm implements the state-of-the-art way of organizing labels into "buckets" based on both vertex and resource consumption intervals.
+The Bucket Graph-based labeling algorithm implements the state-of-the-art way of organizing labels into **buckets** based on both vertex and resource consumption intervals.
 This structure significantly reduces the number of dominance checks needed, making the algorithm more efficient, especially for large VRP instances with extensive resource constraints.

 ### Key Features